-Options Shortcut Description Mandatory or Optional -targetOracleHomeLoc -toh The absolute path of the target Oracle home.
+Options Shortcut Description Mandatory or Optional -targetInstanceHomeLoc -tih The absolute path of the target Oracle instance.
+Mandatory If the Oracle instance directory does not exist at that location, the command creates the directory.
+The same type of component should not already exist in the Oracle instance. -targetOracleHomeLoc -toh The absolute path of the target Oracle home.
 Optional, if the The target Oracle home must exist and it must be an Identity Management Oracle home.
 That is, it must contain the binaries for Oracle Internet Directory or Oracle Virtual Directory. targetInstanceHome Loc exists.
-In this case, the operation retrieves the targetOracleHomeL oc from the configuration. -silent NA Specifies whether or not the clone operation operates silently.
+In this case, the operation retrieves the targetOracleHomeL oc from the configuration. -silent NA Specifies whether the clone operation operates silently.
 That is, it does not prompt for confirmation.
 The default is that the operation prompts for confirmation.
 To specify that it not prompt for confirmation, specify this option with the value of true.
-Optional Domain-Specific Options -targetMWHomeLoc -tmw The absolute path of the target Middleware home.
-Optional, if the component is If you provide this option, the Middleware home must be the parent of the targetOracleHomeLoc. registered with the domain. -domainHostName -domainhost The name of the host on which the domain is configured.
+Optional Domain-Specific Options -domainHostName -domainhost The name of the host on which the domain is configured.
 Optional, if you do not want to register Use this option if you want to register the component with the domain. the component with the domain. -domainPortNo -domainport The port number of the domain.
 Optional, if you do Use this option if you want to register the component with the domain. not want to register the component with the domain.
-The domain port number is listed in the following file as the adminPort.
+The domain port number is listed in the following file as the adminPort. the domain.
 ORACLE INSTANCE/config/OPMN/opmn/instance.properties For example: adminPort=7001 -domainAdminUserName -domainuser The name of the administrative user for the domain.
-Optional, if you do not want to register the component with Use this option if you want to register the component with the domain. the domain. -domainAdminPassword -domainpass The password for the administrative user for the domain.
+Optional, if you do not want to register Use this option if you want to register the component with the domain. the component with the domain. -domainAdminPassword -domainpass The password file for the administrative user for the domain.
 Optional, if you do not want to register Use this option if you want to register the component with the domain. the component with the domain.
 Oracle Internet Directory Options -dbHostName -dbhost The host name on which the database is running, which can be found in the tnsnames.ora file.
 Mandatory -dbPortNo -dbport The port number of the database listener, which can be found in the tnsnames.ora file.
 Mandatory

-Table 17-5 (Cont.)
+Table 19-5 (Cont.)
 Options for the applyClone Command for Components